MotionAdapter: Video Motion Transfer via Content-Aware Attention Customization

 Early works in motion transfer primarily focused on designing space-time feature losses to guide the generation process~\cite{yatim2024space}.
 These methods, however, lacked an explicit motion representation, which limits their effectiveness capturing motion patterns.
-Several subsequent methods attempted to learn motion representations explicitly by modulating temporal-attention layers within T2V models~\cite{ling2025motionclone,COMD,zhao2024motiondirector}.
+Several subsequent methods attempted to learn motion representations explicitly by modulating temporal-attention layers within video diffusion models~\cite{ling2025motionclone,COMD,zhao2024motiondirector}.
 While these approaches have successfully transferred simpler motions, they fall short in capturing more complex motion dynamics.
-Additionally, these methods are often tailored to 3D U-Net-based T2V models and do not generalize well to more advanced models like DiT.
-In response, recent attempts to apply motion transfer in DiT-based T2V models have proposed methods.
+Additionally, these methods are often tailored to 3D U-Net-based video diffusion models and do not generalize well to more advanced models like DiT.
+In response, recent attempts to apply motion transfer in DiT-based video diffusion models have proposed methods.
 DiTFlow~\cite{pondaven2025video} calculates displacement maps within DiT blocks as motion representations, DeT~\cite{shi2025decouple} smooths DiT features using temporal kernels to represent motion, and Follow-Your-Motion~\cite{ma2025follow} discriminates the temporal tokens in the attention heads, and embeds the motion representations by optimizing the temporal tokens.
 However, these methods shares the same limitation, once motion representations are obtained, they are applied directly to generating target videos without customization for the target content.
 This results in failures when reference and target videos with large semantic gap, as shown in the third sample in Fig.~\ref{fig:teaser}, most of existing works can not transfer the motion of ``\texttt{Black Swan}'' to ``\texttt{Paper Boat}'' due to the large shape gap between two objects.

-To enable robust motion transfer in T2V models, we argue that two core capabilities are indispensable: \romannumeral1) \emph{Explicit disentanglement of motion and appearance:} source video’s motion must be separated from its appearance to avoid appearance leakage. \romannumeral2) \emph{Adaptive customization of motion to target content:} the transferred motion must be adjusted to match the target’s semantics and structure.
+To enable robust motion transfer in video diffusion models, we argue that two core capabilities are indispensable: \romannumeral1) \emph{Explicit disentanglement of motion and appearance:} source video’s motion must be separated from its appearance to avoid appearance leakage. \romannumeral2) \emph{Adaptive customization of motion to target content:} the transferred motion must be adjusted to match the target’s semantics and structure.

 In this paper, we propose \emph{MotionAdapter}, a content-aware video motion transfer framework that refines and customizes attention flow.
 We first analyze the 3D full attention mechanism of DiT to explicitly disentangle motion and appearance.
 By comparing the similarity between attention-derived motion fields and Ground Truth (GT) optical flows, we extract DiT motion representations that accurately capture temporal dynamics while remaining independent of visual appearance.